TanukiHQ/Tanuki-Node-Boilerplate/docs/CONTRIBUTING.md

 6. Issue that pull request!

 ## Any contributions you make will be under Mozilla Public Licence
-In short, when you submit code changes, your submissions are understood to be under the same [GPL-3.0](https://github.com/HakkouHQ/Hakkou-App-Template/blob/main/LICENSE) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same open source license (as listed in the LICENSE file at the root of this repository) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issues](https://github.com/HakkouHQ/Hakkou-App-Template/issues)
+## Report bugs using Github's [issues](https://github.com/TanukiHQ/Tanuki-Node-Boilerplate/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/HakkouHQ/Hakkou-App-Template/issues/new/choose); it's that easy!
+Report a bug by [opening a new issue](https://github.com/TanukiHQ/Tanuki-Node-Boilerplate/issues/new/choose); it's that easy!

 ## Use a Consistent Coding Style
-I'm again borrowing these from [Facebook's Guidelines](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)

-* 2 spaces for indentation rather than tabs
+* 4 spaces for indentation rather than tabs
 * You can try running `npm run lint` for style unification

 ## License
-By contributing, you agree that your contributions will be licensed under its GPL-3.0 License.
+By contributing, you agree that your contributions will be licensed as listed under the LICENSE file at the root folder of the repository.

 ## References
 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)